EnterpriseDB/tpa/docs/src/platform-docker.md

     instance_defaults:
       privileged: true

+!!!
+Warning
-**WARNING**: Running containers in privileged mode allows the root user or any process that can gain root to load kernel modules, modify host firewall rules, escape the container namespace, or otherwise act much as the real host "root" user would.
+Running containers in privileged mode allows the root user or any process that can gain root to load kernel modules, modify host firewall rules, escape the container namespace, or otherwise act much as the real host "root" user would.
 Do not run containers in priviliged mode unless you really need to.
+!!!

 See `man capabilities` for details on Linux capabilities flags.